 How are payments made?

-There are two ways payment can be made to a retailer or a provider of your items:
+There are three ways payment can be made to a retailer or a provider of your items:

 - A cheque, written out in the name of the retailer/provider, will be sent by the Public Trustee of Queensland to your current postal address.
 You personally hand the cheque to the retailer/provider.
 However, the retailer/provider may need to wait for 3 days for the cheque to clear before you receive your items/service.